3engel/netatmo-mqtt-bridge/README.md

 I'm consuming the netatmo API using the new OAuth 2.0 flow.
 Therfore you need to [create an app](https://dev.netatmo.com/apps/) with client_id and client_secret.
 Once this is setup you need to create an **access_token** with **refresh_token** with **"read_station"** scope.
 When the app is running the refresh_token will be refreshed automatically in order to be able to gather the api data as log as the app runs.

 # Preparation token.json
-Create a **token.json** file an make sure to pass it correctly as volumne:
+Create a **token.json** file an make sure to pass it correctly as volume of your choice e.g.:

 ```yml
 volumes: